-Casting Carolinas is an independent 501 c 3 organization that began in Jan 2015.
+Casting Carolinas is an independent 501 c 3 organization that began in January 2015.
 The Board of Directors and staff of Casting Carolinas are composed of volunteers who have conducted successful retreat weekends for the past 13 years for the organization Casting for Recovery.
-Casting Carolinas was founded so that this unique new F.L.O.W. program, which combines fly fishing instruction with medical education and support, could be offered to a wide variety of women surviving cancer.
+Casting Carolinas was founded so that this unique new F.L.O.W. program, which combines fly fishing instruction with medical education and mindfulness, could be offered to a wide variety of women surviving cancer.
 Our program is committed to working with local communities across North and South Carolina to make retreats possible for all survivors.
 Understanding that some women are not able to attend a Three-day Retreat, we have designed a program that also includes One-day Retreats and activities.

 Meet our Board of Directors and Staff

 Starr holds a Master of Social Work degree from the University of NC at Chapel Hill and has been in private psychotherapy practice in Asheville since 1994.
 She has many years of non-profit leadership experience.
 Starr was Chair of the Board of Directors at Helpmate, Asheville’s domestic violence agency, for 4 years and served on that board for 8 years.
 She was President of the Land O’Sky Chapter of Trout Unlimited in Asheville for 4 years and also served on that non-profit’s Board.
 Starr was Program Coordinator for Carolinas Casting for Recovery for 13 years and worked on the national staff as Regional Program Director for CfR for 4 years.
 In 2017, Starr was named to the Southern Appalachian Fly Fishing Museum’s Hall of Fame in the “Humanities” category in recognition of her fly fishing expertise and years of volunteer service.

 Starr owns and operates Brookside Guides, a fly fishing guide service, which has operated in Asheville for 15 years.
 She has taught hundreds of new anglers how to fly fish.
 In her spare time Starr enjoys playing fiddle in her band, All Strings Considered.